Leave No Trace (film)

 Leave No Trace is a 2018 American drama film directed by Debra Granik.
-The film is written by Granik and Anne Rosellini, based on Peter Rock's 2009 novel My Abandonment, which is based on a true story.
+The film is written by Granik and Anne Rosellini, based on Peter Rock's 2009 novel My Abandonment, which is loosely based on a true story.
 The plot follows a military veteran father (Ben Foster) with post-traumatic stress disorder who lives in the forest with his young daughter (Thomasin McKenzie).

 Leave No Trace premiered at the 2018 Sundance Film Festival, and was theatrically released by Bleecker Street in the United States on June 29, 2018.
 It is the most reviewed film to hold a rating on Rotten Tomatoes.